dhanushkumar-amk/dhanushkumar-amk/README.md

 ## ✨ Fun Facts

-- Pokemon is my favorite anime.
+- 🦖 Pokemon is my favorite anime.
-- As a kid, I wanted to be an astronaut.
+- 🫡 As a kid, I wanted to be an Gamer.
-- I love using Mac after switching from Linux.
+- ⚡ Fun fact Bugs can cause big problems!
+A single misplaced semicolon took down the Mariner 1 space probe in 1964

 ## 📫 Contact